folkzb/magalu/mgc/cli/docs/virtual-machine/machine-types/help.md

 ## Product catalog:
 - Commands:
-- list        Retrieves all machine-types available in the region.
+- list        Retrieves all machine-types.

 ## Other commands:
 - Flags: